Welcome to Shujuan's Webpage!

 Shujuan Mao

-My research lies at the intersection of seismology, hydrogeology, and energy sciences.
-The overarching goal of my work is to advance our knowledge of how Earth's fluid/vapor systems change over time and space, with a focus on hydrological processes, geothermal energy exploitation, carbon capture and storage, and volcanic unrest.
-These processes are pivotal in enhancing our understanding and effective management of critical resources (such as water and energy) and geohazards.
-A core aspect of my research is to develop and apply cutting-edge seismic interferometry methods to probe the 4-Dimensional (space-time) changes in subsurface fluids.
+I'm a tenure-track assistant professor in the Dept. of Earth and Planetary Sciences at the University of Texas at AustinMy research lies at the intersection of seismology, hydrogeology, and energy sciences.
+I aim to advance the knowledge of how Earth's shallow fluid systems change over time and space, associated with hydrological processes, geothermal energy exploitation, carbon sequestration, and volcanic unrest.
+These processes are pivotal in enhancing our understanding and management of Earth's resources (such as water and energy) and geohazards.
+A core aspect of my research is to develop and apply cutting-edge seismic interferometry methods to analyze the 4-dimensional (space-time) changes in subsurface materials

 Research interests

-At the Camden groundwater recharge ponds, California
+At the Camden groundwater recharge pond, California